 - Items should be double boxed.

-- Inside the box, your item should be padded all round, either with polystyrene, bubble wrap, soft chips, even scrunched up new paper works well.
+- Inside the box, your item should be padded all around, either with polystyrene, bubble wrap, soft chips, even scrunched up new paper works well.
 Close the lid and shake the box, if stuff moves or rattles, you need more padding!

 - Wrap any cables and accessories individually, you don’t want the mains plug scratching the item in transit.
 You could pop these items in jiffy bags too.